Dry January: 7 Tips For Reaching And Maintaining Sobriety

 During Dry January, it’s important to check in with yourself and keep tabs on your mental health.
 Do what you need to do to keep your mental health at the top of your priority list.

-You might consider going to therapy and having daily check-ins with yourself.
+You might consider going to addiction therapy and having daily check-ins with yourself.
 If your mental health isn’t doing well, you may be more tempted to have a drink.

 This is why it’s important to listen to what your mind and body need and respond to those needs throughout the entire month of January.